smortex/freebsd-puppet-test-infrastructure/README.md

 To run it, you MUST run FreeBSD and you MUST be able to run command as root (e.g. with sudo) in order to create / manage jails.
-The scripts currently use iocage to do so, so `sysutils/iocage` MUST be installed.
+The scripts currently use bastille to do so, so `sysutils/bastille` MUST be installed.

 ## Gestting started